Shashank-1425/Dice-Game/README.md

-It's a pretty simple Dice game based on JS.
+It's a pretty simple "Dice Game" based on JS.